 - The Rain On Grid Procedure board is displayed.
-This may be before or after the normal five minute countdown has started on the grid, but would normally be after the last bike has arrived at the grid. - Any rider who does not arrive to the grid from the original sighting lap(s), or the additional sighting lap(s) in a Rain on Grid Procedure must start the warm up lap from the pit lane and will start the race from the back of the grid as per Art.
-1.18.4.

-- All machines and equipment must be pushed off the grid with wheel changes and adjustments being made in pit lane/pit box, or machines changed. - Machines may be refuelled in pit lane/pit box. - After the grid has been evacuated, a 5-minute countdown will commence to the opening of pit lane for a Quick Start procedure. - After the countdown is completed the pit lane will be opened for sixty seconds and the procedures for Quick Start will be followed (ref.
-1.18.21 below). - The race distance will be reduced by one lap. - The conditions regarding weather-related tyre changes described in the Standard Start Procedure (1.18. clauses 4, 7, 12, 13, 16) will apply to the Rain on Grid procedure.
+This may be before or after the normal five minute countdown has started on the grid, but would normally be after the last bike has arrived at the grid. - Any rider who does not arrive to the grid from the original sighting lap(s), or the additional sighting lap(s) in a Rain on Grid Procedure must start the warm up lap from the pit lane and will take their published grid position and will serve a double long lap penalty in the race, when instructed by Race Direction. - All machines and equipment must be pushed off the grid with wheel changes and adjustments being made in pit lane/pit box, or machines changed. - Machines may be refuelled in pit lane/pit box. - After the grid has been evacuated, a 5-minute countdown will commence to the opening of pit lane for a Quick Start procedure. - After the countdown is completed the pit lane will be opened for sixty seconds and the procedures for Quick Start will be followed (ref.
+1.18.21 below). - The race distance will be reduced by one lap.